openchoreo/openchoreo/docs/proposals/0539-configuration-management-for-workloads.md

 ## Motivation

 OpenChoreo currently lacks a unified, flexible way for managing configurations of user workloads.

 Current Problems:

 - **No standardized mechanism to inject configs and secrets**:
-Applications require configuration via both environment variables and mounted files, but there’s no consistent interface to declare and manage them through OpenChoreo.
+Applications require configuration via both environment variables and mounted files, but there's no consistent interface to declare and manage them through OpenChoreo.

+- **Lack of environment-specific configuration support**:
+No built-in mechanism to override configurations for different environments (dev, staging, production), leading to manual configuration management and increased deployment complexity.

+- **Limited developer experience for configuration injection**:
+Developers must currently understand and manipulate Kubernetes resources such as ConfigMaps, Secrets, and volume mounts to inject configurations.
+This adds unnecessary complexity and slows down the development process.

 ## Goals